 How does your Garden Grow - Goulburn Art Gallery NSW

 In the exhibition foreword, curator Angela D'Elia writes, "For many of the exhibiting artists, gardens hold a special place, recollect a special memory or are an integral part of their lives.
 For others, there are concerns about the environment and sustainability, but they were all influenced in their practice in some way by the cycle of life in our gardens."
 This cross-form group exhibition also includes Judith Bradhurst, Anna Culliton, Nicola Dickson, Dimity Kidston, Emilie Patterson, Joan Ross, Barbara Ryman, Erica Seccombe, Bic Tieu, Emma van Leest, Paul White, Kayo Yokoyama and Carolyn Young.

 John Leslie Art Prize - gippsland art gallery vic

 3 Sep - 20 Nov 2016

 The $20,000 biennial award run by the Gippsland Art Gallery showcases the best of contemporary landscape painting.

 Kevin Chin's entry, 'Crossing,' is a personal reflection on the world refugee crisis, and the experience of crossing borders and being in between places.
 It is a compassionate response to the ongoing Australian debate around 'illegal' boat arrivals.

-INCINERATOR ART for social change award - incinerator gallery melbOURNE
+Art for social change award - incinerator gallery Melbourne

 14 Oct - 3 Dec 2016